Can someone who has had a positive test for HIV still get life insurance?

 While HIV contraction through the workplace is rare it can happen.
 If you work with the virus or around people that have the virus then you will be at a higher risk of contraction.
 Healthcare workers such as doctors, surgeons, nurses and dentists can face the added risk of HIV being contracted through working with patients.
 Most Trauma insurance policies will provide cover for occupationally acquired HIV as a specified condition.
 Many insurers will also offer Needlestick Injury benefit, which is available as an additional option on Life Cover and Income Cover policies to provide a lump-sum benefit for the accidental contraction HIV for people working in the medical and allied forces.

-Trauma Insurance provides a lump-sum benefit in the event that the insured person suffers a listed medical event and meets the eligibility criteria as defined by the insurer.
-Some key benefits of trauma cover include;
+A form of life cover called Trauma Insurance provides a lump-sum benefit in the event that the insured person suffers a listed medical event and meets the eligibility criteria as defined by the insurer.
+When it comes to HIV cover, trauma policies may offer cover for 'occupationally acquired HIV'.

 Many life insurance companies will provide cover for HIV that has been contracted as a result of an accident in their normal occupation.
 Some typical conditions that will be applied in order for the benefit to be paid include: